Open-Reviews/Mangrove/Mangrove_Review_Standard.md

     - Query string for this URI (content following `?`):
         - MUST contain a field `q=` for which the value is a commonly used name of the selected place with [URI compliant percent encoding](https://tools.ietf.org/html/rfc3986) which SHOULD not be longer than 100 letters.
         - MAY contain a field `u=` for which the value indicates an approximate radius of the place in meters which SHOULD not be greater than 40000000.
+    - Reviews should be considered to refer to a given subject if:
+      - they contain the same `q=` parameter
+      - their coordinates are within a distance which is a sum of the two `u=` values.
 - `urn:lei`
     -  Refers to a legal entity being reviewed.
     -  Scheme MUST be followed by a valid LEI according to [ISO 17442](https://www.gleif.org/en/about-lei/iso-17442-the-lei-code-structure) which is equal to one of registered legal entity identifiers in [GLEIF database](https://www.gleif.org/en/).